opengisch/QField-docs/documentation/how-to/advanced-how-tos/variables.en.md

 ## Variable Management in QField

 Variables are managed directly on your device and are accessible in all available QField projects.
-When you access the variables list in QField ( *Side Dasboard* > *Settings* > *Variables* ), you will find a consolidated and organized view of all available variables.
+When you access the variables list in QField ( *Side Dashboard* > *Settings* > *Variables* ), you will find a consolidated and organized view of all available variables.

 ### Variable configuration
 :material-tablet: Fieldwork